 deep square aluminum pan (to go into the smoker)

-When you chop the onion and green pepper, you can chop then up finely if you like them, or leave them a little chunky to be able to remove when you eat them.
-Saute the onions and green pepper until the onions are almost translucent in a little olive oil.
+When you chop the onion and green pepper, you can chop then up finely.
+Or leave them in big chunks, to remove after cooking the beans.
+Sauté the onions and green pepper until the onions are almost translucent in a little olive oil.

-Add the rest of the ingredients into a large bowl and stir to mix the ingredients.
+In a deep aluminum pan, add the rest ingredients stir to mix the ingredients.
 Add the onions and green pepper and incorporate them into the mix as well.

 You can allow the beans to rest and pull in some of the juice into the beans.